-- Must be a Licensed Practical Nurse with a current license in good standing and qualified to practice nursing in the State of Virginia. - Complete the following prerequisite courses with a "C" or better from an Institution of Higher Learning accredited by an accrediting agency recognized by the U.S. Secretary of Education: - A. Anatomy & Physiology I and II (If you take NAS 161& 162 you do not need to take Microbiology and Anatomy & Physiology II and II) - B. Microbiology - C. General/Introduction to Psychology - D. College Mathematics (Algebra) - E. College English Composition - F. Speech/Public Speaking/Communication (must be completed prior to graduation) - 3.
-Complete the TEAS V Test and score at "proficiency level" - 4.
-Submit completed Standard College Application packet with the Application Checklist. - 5.
-Submit a non-refundable Application Fee of \$ 100.00. - 6.
-Attend an admission interview. - Provide evidence of high school completion by submission of official transcripts or GED Certificate. - 8.
-Submit official College Transcripts - Provide evidence of a physical examination completed by a licensed physician, physician's assistant or nurse practitioner within 30 days of enrollment, including but not limited to: - A. A negative TB skin test or chest x-ray. - B. A current immunization schedule [MMR, DPT, Tetanus] with completed Hepatitis B vaccine series. - C. A statement by a healthcare provider stating that the applicant has the physical and emotional health to complete the requirements of this program. - 10.
-Submit three (3) written references including: - A. One (1) supervisory work reference - B. Two (2) character references from persons not related to the applicant. - 11.
-Demonstrate a satisfactory Criminal Background and Drug Screening paid for by the student completed within 30 days of enrollment. - Documentation of BLS CPR (AHA/ARC) certification that is current for the duration of the program. - Successfully complete Fundamental Nursing Skills and Concepts Validation Course.
+- 1. Must be a Licensed Practical Nurse with a current license in good standing and qualified to practice nursing in the State of Virginia. - 2.
+Complete the following prerequisite courses with a "C" or better from an Institution of Higher Learning accredited by an accrediting agency recognized by the U.S. Secretary of Education: - A. Anatomy & Physiology I and II (If you take NAS 161& 162 you do not need to take Microbiology and Anatomy & Physiology II and II) - B. Microbiology - C. General/Introduction to Psychology - D. College Mathematics (Algebra) - E. College English Composition - F. Speech/Public Speaking/Communication - Complete the TEAS V Test and score at "proficiency level" - 4.
+Submit an Online Application with non-refundable Application Fee of \$ 100.00. - Provide evidence of high school completion by submission of high school diploma, official transcripts, GED Certificate, or College level credits transcripts - 6.
+Submit Official College Transcripts with required prerequisite courses. - 7.
+Submit three (3) written references on the approved school's form including: - A. One (1) supervisory work reference - B. Two (2) character references from persons not related to the applicant - 8.
+Attend an admission interview. - 9.
+Provide evidence of a physical examination completed by a licensed physician, physician's assistant or nurse practitioner within 30 days of enrollment, including but not limited to: - A. A negative TB skin test or chest x-ray. - B. A current immunization schedule [MMR, DPT, Tetanus] with completed Hepatitis B vaccine series. - C. A statement by a healthcare provider stating that the applicant has the physical and emotional health to complete the requirements of this program. - 10.
+Demonstrate a satisfactory Criminal Background and Drug Screening paid for by the student completed within 30 days of enrollment. - Documentation of BLS CPR (AHA/ARC) certification that is current for the duration of the program. - 12.
+Successfully complete Fundamental Nursing Skills and Concepts Validation Course with a 79.5% or higher.